Maggie Mae Anderson

 What a Session Is Like

 Sessions are spacious, collaborative, and guided by curiosity rather than pressure or performance.
-Each session is unique and shaped by what is present in your body and mind that day.
+Each one is unique, shaped by what is present in your body and mind that day, not by a predetermined agenda.

-Together, we might explore meditation, breath awareness, conversation, gentle movement, or moments of stillness as we listen to what your body might be communicating.
+Together, we might explore meditation, breath awareness, conversation, gentle movement, or moments of stillness as we listen to what your body is communicating.
 Movement may include yoga, dance, qi-gong, or simple exploratory movement.
-Some sessions include therapeutic touch, such as light massage of the head, shoulders, or feet, while others focus more on awareness and movement.
+Some sessions include therapeutic touch, light massage of the head, shoulders, or feet, while others focus more on awareness and reflection.

-Our time together blends deep listening, reflection, and embodied exploration.
+Our time together blends deep listening, honest reflection, and embodied exploration, at a pace that feels right for you.

 Focuses: